Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Conclusion

 \section{Conclusion}

-In this work, we present a systematic study on hallucinations caused by learning new knowledge in LLMs, examining their behavior across knowledge types and task types.
-Our experiments reveal that even a small number of fully unknown facts can trigger severe hallucinations, not only in the target task but also in other unrelated knowledge QA tasks, indicating a non-trivial inter-task impact.
-To address this hallucination, we propose KnownPatch, a simple but practical mitigation strategy that injects a small proportion of known knowledge samples during the final phase of fine-tuning.
-Without extensive data, KnownPatch effectively reduces hallucination across both QA and reasoning tasks even under partial type coverage.
-Through further analysis, we find that learning new knowledge shifts the model’s focus from key entities to other context, promoting erroneous binding and hallucination propagation.
-And this altered attention pattern can propagate along similar contexts.
-KnownPatch counteracts this by restoring entity-centric attention patterns.
+In this work, we present a systematic study on new-knowledge-induced factual hallucinations in LLMs, examining their behavior across knowledge types and task types.
+Our experiments reveal that even a small number of fully unknown facts can trigger severe hallucinations and can propagate to other tasks.
+Our analysis reveals that this behavior is closely associated with shifts in attention: learning new knowledge reduces attention to key entities, whereas training on known knowledge reinforces entity-centric attention.
+Motivated by this observation, we explore a simple training intervention, KnownPatch, which injects a small amount of known knowledge at the late stage of training to restore attention patterns and mitigate hallucinations.
+Finally, we show that the extent of hallucination propagation increases with lexical similarity between contexts, rather than semantic relatedness, highlighting contextual similarity as a key driver of cross-task hallucination transfer.